 The Prophet (peace be upon him) used to say five takbeer on some people and four takbeer on some people.

 Its another thing that afterwards it says that four takbeer were for hypocrites, the thing is it is proven from your books that the Prophet (peace be upon him) also did this, so it was a part of sunnah as proven from your books.
+In our view, the hypocrites were mentioned in this narration just to put some spice because the Shias know that Sunnis say four takbeer in the funeral.
+And we know that Shias like to add such spice in their beliefs to present its beliefs as more 'tasty' and to show their grudge towards the Sunnis.

 The Islamic Shari`ah has given clear directive regarding the permanent separation of a married couple.
 However, the Holy Qur'an has left the matter of dealing with the matter of breaching the clear directive regarding divorce and the consequences of such boldness.
 The Holy Prophet (pbuh) would decide such matters keeping in consideration the intent of the offender after properly investigating the matter.
 He is reported to have decided either to take the triple talaaq as single divorce or in some other cases, deprive the offender of his right to reunite with his spouse.
 Absence of any regular legislation leaves the Islamic state with the right to pass a legislation keeping the general cases before it.
 This is what happened during the rule of the second caliph.